qwiklabs-org/horizon-sdv/terraform/modules/sdv-sa-key-secret/README.md

-# SA key to Secret
+# SDV SA key Secret

-This module create a JSON Key from defined SA and save it on a secret.
+This module creates a JSON Key from the defined SA and save it on a secret.

-Define which GKE SAs can access the saved secret.
+Give access to the defined GKE SAs to the created secret.

 # Terraform doc